Helping Hands - support for families with twins or more facing severe difficulty

 - Once a family is identified as being eligible for support, a plan will be produced with the family to outline the support Tamba can offer.

-- For families that are eligible for support with a voluntary Norland Nanny, Tamba will produce an advert to be circulated to the nannies to see if any are able to volunteer their time and support.
+- For families that are eligible for support with a voluntary support practitioner, Tamba will assign a consultant support practitioner or produce an advert to be circulated to the volunteer support practitioners to see if any are able to volunteer their time and support.

-- This support is voluntary, the nannies are not paid and the support is short term.
+- Volunteer support practitoners are not paid and the support is short term.

-- If nannies haven’t volunteered to help the families by 4 weeks of the initial advert being sent to Norland, other support may be offered.
+- If we have been unable to find a practitioner to help the families by 4 weeks of the initial advert being sent to Norland, other support may be offered.

 - After the support has been given Tamba will issue feedback forms to those involved and update any Health Professionals involved.